jturnercode/traffic-screenshots/README.md

 - selenium
 - chromedriver
 - tomli
+- Pillow

 # .toml template
  `config-template.toml` needs to be renamed to `config.toml`.
-Set the script location parameters to capture.
+ `config.toml` must be configured to locations to be captured, location to store images, and file location of webdriver.
 Parameters are pretty self explanatory.

 # Todo
-- Automatically note date and time on the image before saving.
+- Make text larger